 The amount of the tax credit is calculated according to a somewhat complicated formula so it rewards those with the least income and the most children.
 You don’t absolutely have to have a qualifying child dependent, but you’ll get more of a tax credit if you do.

-The maximum credit is worth $6,557 in 2019 if you have three or more qualifying children, but just $529 if you don’t have any children.
-This increases to $6,660 and $538 in 2020.
-And yes, if it works out to more than the tax you owe, the IRS will remit to you the difference.
+The maximum credit is worth $6,728 in 2021 if you have three or more qualifying children, but just $1,502 if you don’t have any children.
+This tax credit is indexed for inflation so it can be expected to increase a little year by year.
+And yes, the IRS will remit to you the difference if it works out to more than the tax you owe.

 These are the basic rules for qualifying: You must be at least 25 years old, but you can’t yet have reached age 65 if you have no qualifying children.
 You must have a valid Social Security number, and your spouse must have one, too, if you’re married.
-And if you’re married, you can’t file a separate married return.
+And you can’t file a separate married return if you're married.
 No other taxpayer can be able to claim you as a dependent.

 The Child Tax Credit

 The child tax credit is partially refundable.
-It’s worth up to $2,000 per child, thanks to 2018 tax reform, which doubled it from $1,000.
-That's a lot of money, and you can get up to $1,400 back from the IRS after it eliminates any tax liability you might have.
+It’s normally worth up to $2,000 per child, thanks to 2018 tax reform, which doubled it from $1,000.
+That's a lot of money, and you could get up to $1,400 back from the IRS after it eliminated any tax debt you might owe.

 Education Credits – The American Opportunity Tax Credit